esteil/atvfiles/trunk/README.txt

 * Add resume feature to 0.3.0 release notes
 * Fix problem with disabling file duration scanning ignoring duration specified in XML file.
+* Add ResumeOffset preference to allow offsetting the resume time.

 0.3.0 (12) May 19, 2007
 * Remember and resume playback positions.